install command (NuGet CLI)

 Displays help information for the command.

-Prevents NuGet from using cached packages.
+Prevents NuGet from using http cached packages.
 See Managing the global packages and cache folders.

 Suppresses prompts for user input or confirmations.